 Color is often used to persuade or influence us.
-And, naturally, color plays an important role in a nonprofit’s brand identity.
+And, naturally, color plays an essential role in a nonprofit’s brand identity.

 An important study showed that people make a subconscious judgment about a person, environment, or thing within 90 seconds.
 That judgment was influenced, in 62%-90% of examples, by color alone.

-How you use color in your organization and in your brand identity (in your logo, web design, business cards, marketing materials, and more) can have a big effect on your brand.
+How you use color in your organization and your brand identity (logo, web design, business cards, marketing materials, and more) can significantly affect your brand.

 Let’s take a closer look.